Codartis/DiagramTool/help/Help.md

 # Troubleshooting

-## 'Querying the parser' progress bar gets stuck for a long time with low CPU usage
+## Diagram update progress gets stuck for a long time with low CPU usage
 Other symptoms
 * Task Manager > Details shows that a process called ServiceHub.RoslynCodeAnalysisService.exe consumes low CPU but a large ( and continously increasing) thread count.